gatsbyjs/gatsby/README.md

 ## 💜 Thanks to Our Contributors and Sponsors

-Thanks to our many contributors and sponsors as well as the companies sponsoring our testing and hosting infrastructure: [Travis CI](https://travis-ci.com/), [Appveyor](https://www.appveyor.com/), and [Netlify](https://www.netlify.com/).
+Thanks to all our contributors and sponsors as well as the companies sponsoring our testing and hosting infrastructure: [Travis CI](https://travis-ci.com/), [Appveyor](https://www.appveyor.com/), and [Netlify](https://www.netlify.com/).